QuinnDamerell/projects/docs/crosstxt.md

 # CrossTxT

+## Facts

+**Created By: Quinn Damerell & Bryan Ehrlich**

 | Created | Defunct | Domain |
 | ------- | ------- | --------- |
 | 2010    | Yes     | CrossTxT.com |

-**Created By: Quinn Damerell & Bryan Ehrlich**

 ## Description

 CrossTxT is a cloud‑based text‑messaging system that lets users send texts from any computer with an internet connection.
-Benefits include sending messages from the user’s own phone number, full inbox synchronization between phone and web, and automatic message backups—delivering a truly cloud‑native experience.
+Benefits include sending messages from the user’s phone number, full inbox synchronization between phone and web, and automatic message backups—delivering a truly cloud‑native experience.

 CrossTxT was created to make viewing and responding to texts on a computer effortless.
 When a message arrives, a desktop pop‑up appears within seconds, and the user can reply directly from the notification.
 Conversations can also be initiated and browsed on the website exactly as on the phone.